ytyeoh/toyota/content/blog/rush.en.md

 [design]
    [[design.link]]
      title= "7-seater with Flexible Arrangement"
-     description= "Configure the new Rush for any situation, whether it's making space for more passengers or luggage.
-<br>2nd row: 60:40 split-fold, sliding & reclining, and one-touch tumble
-<br>3rd row: 50:50 split-fold and individual tumble
-<br>Vehicle and specifications in this image may vary from models available locally.
-<br>Image shown is for illustration purposes only."
+     description= "Configure the new Rush for any situation, whether it's making space for more passengers or luggage.<br>2nd row: 60:40 split-fold, sliding & reclining, and one-touch tumble<br>3rd row: 50:50 split-fold and individual tumble<br>Vehicle and specifications in this image may vary from models available locally.<br>Image shown is for illustration purposes only." img= "rush-2"
-     img= "rush-2"
    [[design.link]]
-     title= "17" Alloy Rims"
+     title= "17' Alloy Rims"
-     description= "17" alloy rims exude toughness in looks and build so you can take your drive further." img= "rush-3"
+     description= "17' alloy rims exude toughness in looks and build so you can take your drive further." img= "rush-3"
    [[design.link]]
-     title= "LED Smoke Headlamps with Front Fog Lamps*" description= "Never lose sight of your path with the stylish LED smoke headlamps, with front fog lamps to help you find your way safely through bad weather conditions.
-<br>*Available for the 1.5S (AT) variant only."
+     title= "LED Smoke Headlamps with Front Fog Lamps*" description= "Never lose sight of your path with the stylish LED smoke headlamps, with front fog lamps to help you find your way safely through bad weather conditions.<br>*Available for the 1.5S (AT) variant only." img= "rush-4"
-     img= "rush-4"
    [[design.link]]
      title= "Front & Rear Automatic Air Conditioning"